 In accordance with the Americans with Disabilities Act (ADA), the State Bar provides ADA accommodations for participation in State Bar activities.
 Please visit the Accessibility webpage to learn more.
 The State Bar complies with all applicable antidiscrimination laws in its appointment process.

-signup to be notified via email of future appointment opportunities.
+You may also signup to be notified via email of future appointment opportunities.

 For a complete list of State Bar committees, please see the committees webpage.

 Applications are accepted year-round.
 To apply, please complete the online application.

 Once in the application, please provide a response for every question where response fields are outlined in red.
 In some cases, required questions have a “decline to answer” option, so you can use that option should you wish to opt out.